MirisWisdom/HCE/spv3/legacy/release/README.md

 to track the number of downloads.
 Because we had to resort to recommending the use of different browsers or download managers, there's a high chance the statistics have been skewed quite significantly.

-To mitigate this, SPV3.2 will be distributed using BitTorrent.
+To mitigate this, SPV3.2 will be distributed using two methods:

+- The primary method will still be a typical download, but rather than rely only on MediaFire, we'll also use MEGA Google Drive, Dropbox and other hosts for redundancy and mirroring.

+- BitTorrent as a fallback.
 Only the torrent file will be released on MediaFire, and a magnet link will be provided as well.
 This effectively mitigates the problems with slow & corrupted downloads, due to the protocol's resilient and decentralised nature.

+  With BitTorrent, the launcher can also be used for automatically initiating and downloading the installation files, without the need for a dedicated BitTorrent client and any manual setup.

 ## Installation